Crock Pot Scalloped Potatoes

 You probably cooked them for too long.
 Make sure you also use the paper towel under the lid tip to absorb excess moisture while cooking the potatoes.

-More Slow Cooker Side Dishes
+More Crock Pot Side Dishes

 Crock Pot Scalloped Potatoes